dylan-losey/conventions/README.md

  - Try to find a closed form expression relating the convention to cost
  - Create a similar (but different) environment to further explore conventions
  - Explore mutual adaptation where both H and R change conventions

-# To Write Up

- - Got closed form expression (kind of), not promising
- - show condition 2 (with reactive human) - TO DO
- - Note: this is not learning with opponent awareness.
-Robot does not know anything about how human adapts.